 There are actually native screenshot tools inside the Windows platform.
 It has been there ever since the early Windows OS versions such as XP and Vista.
-And then there are the third-party apps that records or take a snapshot of the whole portion or a region of the screen.
+And then there are the third-party apps that record or take a snapshot of the whole or only a portion of the screen.

 This article is also for those people who are not happy with their current choice of screenshot tool.
-Here at TechBrighter, we will give you a short list of applications that can take screenshot on Windows 10.
+Here at TechBrighter, we will give you a shortlist of applications that can take a screenshot on Windows 10.
 Let’s start.